KeSukhesh/TORU/README.md

 | is exactly **posts** | `Array` of objects, where each `object` contains the keys `{postId, sender, title, timeSent}` |

 ### 😋 1.3.
 Testing
-We have written a simple Python script *insert name* to test if we did this stage correctly or not.
+I have written a simple Python script *insert name* to test if I did this stage correctly or not.
 This script checks for whether our function stubs return the right things, and thus have been stubbed correctly according to our designed specification.

 ## 🔍 2.
 Stage 1: Basic Functionality and Tests